Arcensoth/datapacks/doc.md

 > The first line of the function header is preceded by `>` to denote an imaginary block comment.
 This is an alternate, vanilla-compatible comment style that allows syntax highlighters and other external tools to quickly and reliably identify block comments.

-The next section of the function header is description of the function's purpose.
+The next section of the function header is a description of the function's purpose.
 This can be split into multiple paragraphs:

 ```mcfunction
 # Main loading procedure with the core entity as context.